RadicalCommEcol/cxr/README.md

 - Vignette 4 "Using your own models" explains how to extend the package using user-defined population models.
 - Vignette 5 "Projecting species abundance" shows how to use model fits to project species abundances in time.

+The complementary functionality on metapopulation dynamics is described in another vignette:

+- Vignette 6 "Metapopulation projections", that showcases the functions and methodologies for modelling metapopulations of stage-structured species across a number of sites, potentially including environmental effects on their vital rates.

 Once the package is installed, vignettes can be accessed in the standard way:

 ```R